feluxe/sty/README.md

 rs('all')
 ```

-`fg` and `bg` also allow you to select 8bit and 24bit colors directly:
+`fg` and `bg` are special in the way that they allow you to select 8bit and 24bit colors directly:

 ```python
 fg(242)  # select 8bit color directly.